 There are two different public accesses to this beach.
 The south location, where the best snorkel spot is, has a small parking lot, and you access the beach by walking a short path through the Makena Surf resort property.
 The north lot, for Po'olenalena Beach Park, is much bigger and closer to the beach.

 We took the picture below one time when we flew in.
 The rocky point to the right of the big central beach is the best of the two snorkel spots described here.
 The tiny beach around that point to the right is Chang's Beach.

 No matter which rocky point you choose to snorkel, this sandy beach offers the easy entrance you would expect.
-There are some large rocks popping out of the beach on the south end, but they are easily avoidable.
+There are some large rocks popping out of the beach on the left end, but they are easily avoidable.
 So, walk out in your bare feet until you’re ready to float and put your fins on.

 The three spots for snorkeling Poolenalena are the rocky points.
 There is one past the left end, one in the middle of the beach (just north of the northern access) and one is a climb over the rocks and a walk down the beach to the right end.
 This third one is better accessed from Palauea Beach to the north which is described in our Maui Snorkeling Guide eBook (see link above).

 At the left end of Po’olenalena the snorkeling is around the big rocky point.
 In fact you can snorkel all the way around to Chang’s Beach.
 The swimming distance from beach to beach is about 900 feet.